-I offer affordable, customized personal or “buddy” training for women, men and teens of all fitness levels!
-Although I enjoy counseling my clients on lots of healthy habits and lifestyle changes, strength training is truly my passion.
-I have found that people can often figure out how to do cardio or count their calories for weight loss but weight training is the hardest to start (and stick to) without guidance; however it is also integral to strengthening our bodies, both physically and mentally.
+I offer affordable, customized personal or “buddy” training for women and teens of all fitness levels!
+Although I enjoy counseling my clients on lots of healthy habits and lifestyle changes, working out is truly my passion.
+I have found that people can figure out how to do cardio or count their calories for weight loss but weight training is the hardest to start (and stick to) without guidance; however it is also integral to strengthening our bodies, both physically and mentally.
 Most trainers charge $80-100/hour but, depending on what type of program you choose, my prices are up to 50% less!

 I use the Periodization model for strength training and Tabata/HIIT (High Intensity Interval Training) for core/cardio but each training session is customized according to individual skill sets.
 As you grow stronger and more confident, I will gradually increase the intensity so the workouts are always challenging.
 And I often work out with clients to make it a little more fun!